NativeScript/docs-v7/tutorial/ng-chapter-3.md

 <div class="exercise-end"></div>

 The key thing to note here is the `[text]="email"` attribute on the `<TextField>`.
 This is Angular’s syntax for attribute binding, and it allows you to bind the value of an attribute to a property in your TypeScript class.
-In this case, the `text` attribute of the `<TextField>`—which is roughly equivalent to a DOM `<input>`’s `value` attribute—is bound to the `AppComponent`’s `email` attribute.
+In this case, the `text` attribute of the `<TextField>`—which is roughly equivalent to a DOM `<input>`’s `value` attribute—is bound to the `AppComponent`’s `email` property.
 Therefore the app now has an email address prefilled when it loads:

 ![Android with prefilled email](../img/cli-getting-started/angular/chapter3/android/1.png)
 ![iOS with prefilled email](../img/cli-getting-started/angular/chapter3/ios/1.png)